kgmontealto/book/README.md

 # book
-This is my remote change!
+This is an exercise from DSI UofT training